coderefinery/train-the-trainer/_episodes/00-preparation.md

 # Go through a CodeRefinery lesson

 Please go to the [CodeRefinery lessons page](https://coderefinery.org/lessons/), have a look at what we currently teach, and then choose one of our lessons and read through it carefully.
-You will be using your selected lesson for several in-class exercises and disscussions.
+You will be using your selected lesson for several in-class exercises and discussions.

 Select one episode and write a few comments on the content (questions below are given for guidance but feel free to comment on anything):